How services are accessed and provided

 Examples: timeline standards, meeting logistics, case assignment

-Resources are developed and shared with potential stakeholders that outline the specific dispute resolution processes that are available in their state or agency, how to access those processes, and how to prepare for them.
+Resources are developed and shared with potential stakeholders that outline the specific dispute resolution processes that are available in your state or agency, how to access those processes, and how to prepare for them.
+Additional supports are given to under-served communities.

 Example: orientation, brochures, checklists, coaching